Anurag Thakur: Minister

 In May 2019, Thakur became Minister of State for Finance and Corporate Affairs.

-On 7 July 2021, Thakur was appointed as the Minister of Youth Affairs and Sports and Minister of Information & Broadcasting. in the Second Modi ministry as part of changes in the Union Council of Ministers.
+On 7 July 2021, Thakur was appointed as the Minister of Youth Affairs and Sports and Minister of Information & Broadcasting in the Second Modi ministry as part of changes in the Union Council of Ministers.

 Goli Maro chants

-In the 2020 Delhi elections, he was accused of being one of the leaders who incited communal tension in Delhi using the inflammatory slogan "traitors of the country", to which his audience replied "shoot the bastards", which were repeated by him in January 2020 at a BJP rally.
-On being questioned about the statements by the media on 1 March 2020, he responded by saying, "You are lying, ... the matter is sub-judice." and “I think sometimes there is lack of information in the media too regarding the way some things are projected.”
+In the 2020 Delhi elections, Thakur, along with others including BJP leader Pravesh Verma, was accused of being one of the leaders who incited communal tension in Delhi using the inflammatory slogan "traitors of the country (Desh ke Gaddaron ko)", to which his audience replied "shoot the bastards (Goli maro salon ko)", which were repeated by him in January 2020 at a BJP rally.
+He denied the allegations on being questioned about these statements.
 The Election Commission of India ordered that Thakur be removed from the BJP's list of star campaigners and then imposed a 72-hour campaigning ban on him.
 Following Thakur's speech, at least three incidents were reported in which Anti-CAA protestors were fired upon.

+On August 26, 2020, an ACMM rejected the petition filed by Communist Party of India Marxist leader Brinda Karat under Section 156(3) of the Code of Criminal Procedure (CrPC), seeking registration of first information report (FIR) against Thakur and Pravesh Verma, on the ground that the petitioner did not have previous sanction required as per law.
+On 13 June 2022, the Delhi High Court also dismissed the plea filed by Karat, challenging the trial court’s refusal, on the ground that the complainant had failed to follow the prescribed mechanism under CrPC.

+The matter is presently sub-judice before the Supreme Court of India, which has issued notice to Delhi Police in the given matter.